monterail/guidelines/git.md

 If your development process needs code freezing create a separate branch named `release/version` from the `dev` branch when needed.

-    git checkout -b release/version dev # or hash if you want to freeze from specific point
+    git checkout -b release/version dev # or sha1 if you want to freeze from specific point

 Any bugs found in a release branch should be fixed directly in release branch.
 When the freeze is accepted merge it into master and dev.